raffaelespazzoli/openshift-modern-availability/readme.md

 This is a step by step tutorial to deploying stateful application with high availability and zero downtime DR (RTO,RPO~>0).
 You will need a cluster and the ability to spawn new ones.
-This tutorial works on AWS, but the concepts maybe reused everywhere.
+This tutorial works on AWS, but the concepts may be reused everywhere.

 ## Deploy RHACM